theme-next/theme-next.org/source/docs/theme-settings/seo.md

 <!-- endtab -->
 {% endtabs %}

 NexT also supports the baidu push so that the blog will push the url to baidu automatically which is very helpful for SEO.
-You can enable it by editing values `baidu_push` to `true` in {% label primary@theme config file %}.
+You can enable it by setting value `baidu_push` to `true` in {% label primary@theme config file %}.

 ```yml next/_config.yml
 baidu_push: true